sanjayaksaxena/wink-composer/README.md

 ## What is wink-composer?

-**WinkComposer** is an **upcoming open-source JavaScript analytics platform** that transforms streaming data into **real-time actionable insights**.
+**WinkComposer** is an **upcoming open-source JavaScript analytics platform** that transforms streaming data into real-time actionable insights.
 It enables the creation of domain-specific ontologies to provide precise context for data streams.
-Using **statistical and machine learning algorithms**, it rapidly detects patterns, identifies anomalies, and intelligently aggregates data.
-A **knowledge graph** links business objects, patterns, and events, creating a unified network—ideal for scenarios like monitoring manufacturing in an IoT ecosystem.
+Using statistical and machine learning algorithms, it rapidly detects patterns, identifies anomalies, and intelligently aggregates data.
+A knowledge graph links business objects, patterns, and events, creating a unified network—ideal for scenarios like monitoring manufacturing in an IoT ecosystem.

-With its **ontology-driven**, **LLM-powered reasoning framework**, WinkComposer performs root cause analysis and delivers actionable recommendations.
+WinkComposer leverages an ontology-driven, LLM-powered reasoning framework to analyze events, patterns, and data, uncover root causes, and deliver actionable recommendations.
 This supports near real-time insights, enabling faster, smarter decisions.
 Additionally, it helps support teams resolve issues quickly and accelerates onboarding with contextual learning for new team members.

 ### Our Focus